rayar93/rayar93/README.md

 **[asset-flip-game](https://github.com/rayar93/asset-flip-game)** - A 2D side-scrolling platformer in Godot 4.
 Real-time physics, state-driven enemy AI, and signal-driven event architecture across five playable levels. *Team Project - CS 4800 Capstone Project.*

+**[opencritic-scraper-analysis](https://github.com/rayar93/opencritic-scraper-analysis)** - Scrapes 10,000 OpenCritic titles and carries them through cleaning, exploration, and modeling in a single pipeline.
+Parses robots.txt at runtime and honors the published crawl-delay instead of hardcoding a rate.
+Percent-of-critics-recommend alone explains most of the critic score (R²=0.74); adding review count and release year moves it only to 0.75.
+Selenium, Protego, pandas, matplotlib, scikit-learn.
+Solo project - CS 3435 Data Collection and Visualization.

 ---

 ## In progress